vicsstar/calculator_app_react/README.md

-# calculator_app_react
+# React Calculator App

-A React Calculator App, with TailwindCSS for styling
+A React Calculator App, with TailwindCSS for styling.
+Design in Figma.